Anidetrix/rollup-plugin-styles/CONTRIBUTING.md

 ## Stars

-Stars helps to attract more people, thus improving the quality by coreving more and more use cases, which helps with finding bugs and introducing new features
+Stars help to attract more people, thus improving the quality by coreving more and more use cases, which helps with finding bugs and introducing new features

 ## Quality Assurance